otomn/resume/readme.md

 Lumen is a 3D platformer game developed using Unity.

-Developed the core game mechanisms and player control system.
+Developed the core game mechanics and player control system.

 Cooperated with the project manager, 2 level designers, 2 artists, and a music composer in this project.